Countercyclical Docs

 Request

-To fetch paginated results, include the limit and offset query parameters in your API request.
+To fetch paginated results, include the limit and offset query parameters in an API request where the query parameters are supported.

 Endpoint